OxfordDemSci/dgg-www/www/public_html/md/about.md

 ---

 ## Data license
-You are free to share and adapt data accessed through this website under the terms of a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt data accessed through this website under the terms of a
+<a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">CC-BY 4.0 license</a>.
 You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 ## Suggested Citation
 ???

 ## Source Code
-The source code for this web application is openly available from [https://github.com/OxfordDemSci/dgg-www](https://github.com/OxfordDemSci/dgg-www).
+The source code for this web application is openly available from <a href="https://github.com/OxfordDemSci/dgg-www" target="_blank">OxfordDemSci on GitHub</a>.